an-sla/portfolio_webapp/README.md

 The website is available to browse [here](http://ansla.pythonanywhere.com).
 <br>
-**💥Tip**: turn off 'Prevent cross-site tracking' or 'Cookies' in your browser to view images if they are not loading.
+**💥Tip**: turn off 'Prevent cross-site tracking' or 'Prevent Cookies' in your browser to view images if they are not loading.
 <br></br>
 ## Features